 A special thanks to Dom Famularo for making this possible!
 We had to edit most of them so that all would fit on the inside covers, so here are the complete quotes, in alphabetical order by artist name.

-Click on the name in the list to the left to go directly to that drummer's full quote.
+Click on the name in the list to the left to go directly to that musician's full quote.

 Click below to find quote:

 Stick Control . . . one of the greatest drum books of all time!
 Still important to modernize your playing.
 I use this book in my “Rockafying the Classics” teacher program.

 There are only a few perfect things in life, and in the world of drum education, Stick Control is one of the very few perfect, brilliant drum books ever written.
 It has stood the test of time and will continue to do so.
 Because it is perfect, it will make you a better drummer . . . seriously!!!!!!!!!

 Stick Control is an essential book for any serious drummer; I still practice from this book and realize how advantageous it is to all drummers, especially when playing down the pages, the transitions are very challenging.